Curriculum

 Elective Courses

-Any course classified as MSc course in DTU's course base may be taken for credit as an elective course.
-This includes general competence and technological specialization courses in excess of the minimal requirements.
+Any course classified as MSc course in DTU's course base may be an elective course.
+This includes programme specific courses in excess of the minimal requirements.
 Master students may choose as much as 10 credit points among the bachelor courses at DTU and courses at an equivalent level from other higher institutions.
+In addition, it is possible to take MSc-level courses at other Danish universities or abroad.

 Head of Studies